Skip to main content

 Dollars and Rates

-All dollar amounts are represented as a decimal number down to the cents.
+All dollar amounts are represented as a decimal number down to the cents, e.g. 99.99.

 All rates are represented as decimal numbers.
 For example, 0.98765 would represent 98.765%.